 A lot has been written about how men cheat for the sex and affairs for women tend to be more emotional.
-As often, people talk about how cheating is often a replacement for something that a person is not getting from their marriage or spouse.
-How often is it more, and less than that that?
+As often, people talk about how cheating is a replacement for something that a person is not getting from their marriage or spouse.
+How often is it more, and less than that?
 Do we ever cheat as a settlement for something unrelated to our marriage or significant other, something greater we wanted?

 How great can the greatest sex be?
 The greatest I can imagine, is only a matter of moments, an hour, a day, a memory.
 What is that compared to the most significant aspects of a life?
 Life long friendships, parents, children, success, fame, meaning, a purpose, adoration, safety, hope, admiration, or reconciliation, and other things, may be bigger, last longer – and in whatever way, be more significant to our lifetimes, than a fuck or affair.

 This is not to say that sexual desire and emotional care are not significant needs.
 If a good fuck or some romance is truly all that’s needed, and some kind of affair can answer a painful deficiency of such things- cure long term anxiety, then great – we’ve likely found our solution.
 If we’re going to go that far and take such risks – throw down and lay down the chips, let’s be raw freaking honest about why were doing it, and make sure that infidelity is merely a supplement to what we’re missing in our relationship, and not a substitute for something else more profound; something, that with our cheating, we’re choosing to give up on.
 A settlement.
 A consolation.
 A forfeiture

 Is it brave to venture outside the relationship if it is in lieu of something we truly want – that’s actually the cause of the void?
 Granted, there are things that have no recourse.
 If we lose a child, no amount of bravery or honesty with self is going to fill that void, hopefully there’s enough sex and medication to get us through such devastation.